-All seminars take place in LRNC 131, which is downstairs in the Library.
+This semester there will be two Student Success Boot Camps, each of which comprises four seminars.
+All seminars take place in LRNC 215, which is upstairs in the Library.

 Attendance is limited and is on a first-come basis.

-To print a schedule of Student Success Seminars, click here.
+To print a schedule of Student Success Boot Camp Seminars, click here.

 All sessions can be scheduled by appointment on an individual or class basis.
 Visit the Academic Success Center upstairs in the Library/LRNC building or call 281.290.3279.